r09491/poorscrum/README.md

 Product Backlog with a lot of valuable information also for other purposes.
 The only problem was to access and extract it.

 The Product Owner was **certified**.
 He was taught that a Scrum Master is responsible for resolving any impedients.
 The good willing man accepted since he liked scripting.
-He also liked Python and after some googling he found the library _python-pttx_ to write a few commandline
+He also liked Python and after some googling he found the library [python-pptx](github.com/scanny/python-pptx) to write a few commandline tools:
-tools:

 #### poorscrum_learn.py